Skip to content

 Versions

-Gromacs on Apocrita is available with three different installation types:
+Gromacs on Apocrita is available with three different installation variants:

-All Gromacs modules for CPU are installed with Intel MPI libraries.
+Gromacs modules for GPU are installed with Open MPI libraries.

 Usage